yeerock/face-extractor/README.md

 ## Demo

-Check out the live demo <a href="https://yeerock.000webhostapp.com/face-extractor/index.html" target="_blank">here</a> to see the face detection and extraction in action.
+Check out the live demo [here](https://yeerock.000webhostapp.com/face-extractor/index.html) (opens in a new tab) to see the face detection and extraction in action.

 ## Getting Started